 The Night Before Your Surgery

-Confirm arrangements for a family member or friend to wait at the surgery center during your surgery.
+Confirm arrangements for a family member or friend to wait at the surgery centre during your surgery.

 You must not eat or drink as per your instructions.

-- Your insurance card and form of identification.
+- Your insurance card and a form of identification.